troytse/wsl-autostart/README.md

 %sudo ALL=NOPASSWD: /etc/init.d/mysql
 %sudo ALL=NOPASSWD: /etc/init.d/apache2
 ```
-* Modify `commands.txt` file to specify the service commands for your need.
+* Modify `commands.txt` in the wsl-autostart directory to specify the service commands for your need.
 e.g:
 ``` shell
 /etc/init.d/cron